August 11, 2014

 Once a decision is made to delay or cancel, the quickest and most reliable way to obtain the information is to go to the home page of our district website at www.grahamlocalschools.org Closing and delay information will appear on the home page as soon as a decision to delay or close has been made.
 A texting and/or e-mail notification system can be utilized by accessing the sign-up information via the link on the district’s home page.

 These radio and television stations will be contacted:

 Once a radio or television station is contacted with information about a delay or cancellation, there can be lengthy delays until the information is actually broadcast or listed on a “crawl.”
 The Graham Local School District is not responsible for any errors made by the radio or television stations in communicating this information.

-The number of calamity days allowed for each school district is five (5) days.
+Some districts will be counting hours beginning this year instead of days, but our district is still counting days for two more years by virtue of the Collective Bargaining Agreement.
+The number of calamity days allowed to our school district is five (5) days.
 This means that beginning on the sixth full day missed, days will need to be made up.
 Make up days will be used in the following succession:

 In addition, please remember to create a plan for your family in case the district must utilize an early dismissal.
 Unless unforeseen circumstances exist, the early release will dismiss students two hours early.
 It is especially important that young children who ride the bus have someone to meet them on an early dismissal day.

 While the snow is pretty, it does create problems for travel!
 I appreciate your understanding and support as we navigate through the year.
-If you have any questions, please contact me via telephone (937-663-4123 Ext.
-1125) or e-mail (GlismannN@grahamlocalschools.org).
+If you have any questions, please contact me via telephone (937-663-4123) or e-mail (GlismannN@grahamlocalschools.org).
 Thank you!